Let me start my piece on marketing practices with an anecdote from my life.

-When I was in high school, I had a track coach, Mr. Johnson, who loved to quote Albert Einstein, “Insanity is doing the same thing over and over again and expecting different results.”
-As a teenager, this quote was something that I reflected on quite a bit during those long distance runs.
+When I was in high school, I had a track coach named Mr. Johnson, who loved to quote Albert Einstein, “Insanity is doing the same thing over and over again and expecting different results.”
+As a teenager, this quote was something that I reflected on quite a bit during those long-distance runs.

-For marketers, breaking the cycle and truly achieving different results is possible.
-I’d like to share four tried and true practices to get you on your way:
+For marketers, breaking the cycle and achieving different results is possible.
+I like to share four tried and true marketing efforts to get you on your way.

-Commit to proactively identifying and solving problems… most notably the customers’ problems.
+Commit to proactively identifying and solving problems, most notably the customers’ problems.
 Think about what challenges your customers face and find ways to help.
-How do the five P’s of marketing impact your customer’s needs and are you addressing them?
-Optimize your messaging accordingly.
+How do the five P’s of business marketing impact your customer’s needs, and are you addressing them?
+Optimize your messaging and marketing campaigns accordingly.

-Test & Learn.
-The most successful marketers are constantly testing.
-How do customers or prospects respond to different channels of engagement, channel combinations and different messaging strategies?
-What new or different customer segments can you productively engage?
 If the test performs well, test again with a larger sample.
-If test doesn’t perform well, document findings and determine if a re-test is needed or testing something entirely different is necessary.
+If the test doesn’t perform well, document findings and determine if a re-test is needed or if testing something entirely different is necessary.

 Perseverance.
-Whereas it may seem a bit counter-intuitive, breaking unproductive cycles and patterns is not a simple task.
-Hard work and continued effort are requirements for improving results and breaking the loop.
+While it may seem a bit counterintuitive, breaking unproductive cycles and patterns is not a simple task.
+Hard work and continued effort are requirements for improving marketing performance and breaking the loop.
 Never give up!

-Through committing to the four points above, you may help your organization innovate and produce different results…and if more reflection time is needed, may I suggest a long distance run?
+By committing to the four points above, you may help your organization innovate and produce different results… and if more reflection time is needed, may I suggest a long-distance run?